 How we use your personal data

-- The personal data we collect is intended to enable us: to match your appointment requests with practitioner availabilities, to inform you and your practitioner on the status of appointments and follow-up services, to collect feedback, to transmit your personal data to the practitioner to handle your appointment and to provide for both support for the appointment and related agenda management.
+- The personal data we collect is intended to enable us: to match your appointment requests with practitioner availabilities, to inform you and your practitioner on the status of appointments and follow-up services, to collect feedback*, to setup an encrypted one-to-one video consultation, to transmit your personal data to the practitioner to handle your appointment and to provide for both support for the appointment and related agenda management.

 - If additionally, you create a Doctena user account, the collected data allows us to set up and manage your personal data profile, preferences and feedback*, to manage links to your doctor appointments and its history, to facilitate taking new appointments with practitioners linked to your account and to improve the quality of our service